-8.6.5 Authentication Procedures

-{Editor’s note: Assumption: TLS-server will always be authenticated, although from protocol point of view server authentication is optional. }

-Depending on the negotiated cipher suite the authentication of the TLS-client might be optional.
-In case the MG is acting as a TLS-server, the Client Authentication Required (car) property defines the required behaviour of the MG.
-In case this property is set to True, the MG will perform the authentication.

-8.6.5.1 Authentication of Received Self-Signed Certificates

-TBC
+8.6.5 Completion of the initial TLS handshake

+The TLS handshake will be performed autonomously by the MG with the properties as defined by the TLS endpoint profile.

+The initial TLS handshake is completed when the following both conditions are true:

+The TLS-Finish message has been sent, using the negotiated set of security parameters

+The TLS-Finish message has been received and has been successfully verified

+At this point in time TLS application data may be sent and received using the negotiated security parameter.
+The event TLS session established (estab) can be used to notify the MGC accordingly.

+The event estab does not provide any statement about the state of the other SEP of the context.

 8.6.6 Security Context Renegotiation

-The behaviour for the renegotiation of the security context is defined by the Support of Renegotiation of the Security Context (srsc) property and the Renegotiation Period (rp) property.
-In case the Support of Renegotiation of the Security Context is set to false, the MG will never initiate a renegotiation.
+The behaviour for the renegotiation of the security context is defined by the TLS endpoint profile, which indicates if renegotiation shall be supported or not, and the Renegotiation Period (rp) property.
+In case the TLS-endpoint profile disables renegotiation, the MG will never initiate a renegotiation.
 If receiving a renegotiation request from the remote TLS-endpoint, the MG will respond with a no_renegotiation alert, as defined by the procedure that is applicable by the negotiated TLS-version.

-If the Support of Renegotiation of the Security Context property is set to True, the MG will accept and process a renegotiation request from the remote TLS-endpoint.
+If renegotiation shall be supported, the MG will accept and process a renegotiation request from the remote TLS-endpoint.
 The initiation of the renegotiation procedure by the MG depends on the value of the Renegotiation Period property.
 If this property set to 0, no renegotiation will be initiated.
 If set to any other non-zero value, a timer with the duration of the Renegotiation Period is started each time a TLS-handshake completed successfully.
 On expiration of the timer the MG will trigger the renegotiation as defined by the procedure that is applicable by the negotiated TLS-version.
 In case the MG receives a trigger for the renegotiation from the remote TLS-endpoint while this timer is running, the MG will cancel and restart this timer.

+{Editor’s Note: Current assumption is that no explicit MGC control of the renegotiation is required, e.g. trigger renegotiation through a signal.}

 8.6.7 TLS-Session Resumption